filipdanic/blogfolio/src/source/about/index.md

 The motivation for creating this module was:

 1. Most React datatable components use jQuery for some DOM manipulation dark magic.
-2. Other’s were just too complex for a simple use case or did not have all the features I needed.
+2. Others were just too complex for a simple use case or did not have all the features I needed.

 _Stay tuned for more. :)_